Skip to main content

 Our template provides a starting point for creating your own agenda.

-Hopefully this guide makes even the least administrative-minded leader seem like a superhero for their church!
-All it takes is the dedication to make sure every meeting is focused on the mission and vision of Jesus.
+Hopefully, this guide makes even the least administrative-minded leader seem like a superhero for their church!
+Commit to focus all your energy on Jesus's mission and vision.
 If an agenda helps you do that better, then let's celebrate it and do it well!